Python: Plotting Smooth Curves

 Recommended read: Create animated plots in Python

-The first step is to import the required modules into our program.
+We first define the modules we’ll need for our plotting algorithm.
+We’ll import the required modules into our program.
 The modules that we are going to achieve our goal numpy, matplotlib and SciPy modules where numpy is required for data preparation, matplotlib for plotting simple plots, and SciPy to help out with smooth curves.
+By programming the ‘import numpy as np’ command, we can efficiently handle the input for our graph’s dimensions.

 import numpy as np